 Ensuring competitiveness is one of the primary goals for companies, and Lohmann is no exception.
-Therefore, the company based in Neuwied, Rhineland-Palatinate, has hosted the event of the transfer initiative RLP under the motto of ‘lightweight construction’.
+Therefore, the company based in Neuwied, Rhineland-Palatinate, has now organised a joint event with the Transfer Initiative RLP, which promotes companies in Rhineland-Palatinate.

-Under the motto of “Lightweight Construction” representatives of a variety of private companies, the Max Plank Institute for Polymer Research in Mainz and the Technical University of Kaiserslautern, met at the Lohmann TEC Centre to discuss possible joint projects.
+Under the motto of “Lightweight Construction” representatives of a variety of private companies, the Max Plank Institute for Polymer Research in Mainz and the Technical University of Kaiserslautern met at the Lohmann TEC Center to discuss possible joint projects.

 Lohmann is such a partner.
-The reactive, partially structural adhesive films of the ‘bonding engineers’, the DuploTEC® SBF range, are the ideal solution for the industrial problems.
-This was also recognized by the other participants during the workshop.
-For example, a return visit and a joint project with the well known manufacturer of components for motorsports, ‘capricorn composite’, are already in progress.
+The reactive, partially structural adhesive films of the ‘Bonding Engineers’, the DuploTEC® SBF range, are the ideal solution for the industrial problems.
+This was also recognised by the other participants during the workshop.
+For example, a return visit and a joint project with the well-known manufacturer of components for motorsports, ‘capricorn composite’, are already in progress.
 For the Hannover Messe in April 2018, the companies are planning joint appearances and mutual marketing instruments.